axoflow/axosyslog-core-docs/content/docs/chapter-global-options/reference-options/_index.md

 | Accepted values: | `rfc3164` | `bsd` | `rfc3339` | `iso` |
 | Default:         | `rfc3164`                                   |

-*Description:* Specifies the timestamp format used when `syslog-ng` itself formats a timestamp and nothing else specifies a format (for example: `STAMP` macros, internal messages, messages without original timestamps).
+*Description:* Specifies the timestamp format used when AxoSyslog itself formats a timestamp and nothing else specifies a format (for example: `STAMP` macros, internal messages, messages without original timestamps).
 For details, see also {{% xref "/docs/chapter-concepts/timezone-handling/example-timezones/_index.md" %}}.

 By default, timestamps include only seconds.
 To include fractions of a second (for example, milliseconds) use the `frac-digits()` option.